-North Carolina investigators probing Mark Meadows over voter registration after reports of alleged fraud
+N.C. investigates Mark Meadows after reports that he never lived where he registered to vote

 Meadows, 62, represented North Carolina’s 11th Congressional District from 2013 to 2020.
 He was former president Donald Trump’s chief of staff from March 2020 until Trump left office in January 2021.

-Ben Williamson, a Meadows spokesman, did not immediately respond to a request for comment.
+Ben Williamson, a spokesman for Meadows, did not immediately respond to a request for comment.

 According to a report by the New Yorker earlier this month, Meadows filed his voter registration in September 2020, three weeks before North Carolina’s deadline for the general election, listing his residential address as a mobile home in Scaly Mountain, N.C.